-I always hoped that if I became a mother my life wouldn’t change too much, and I would continue to travel with the baby as an additional travel companion.
-Now that I am a mum, I understand it’s not always that simple!
-However, I have taken quite a few trips with my little babe, including a 9 week trip to Europe from Australia.
-I did a lot of planning and research, as well as chatting to my mum friends who travel and make this same annual trip.
-Having made the journey and other shorter travels, I can now share what I think are the essentials for travelling with a baby.
+I always hoped that if I became a parent, my life wouldnāt change too much, and I would continue to travel with my babies as additional travel companions.
+Now that I am a mum, I understand itās not always that simple!
+However, I have taken quite a few trips with my babes, including three 10-week trips to Europe from Australia, holidays to Japan and Fiji and plenty of travels within Australia.
+I do a lot of planning and research for each trip, as well as chatting with other parent friends who travel, and I can now share what I think are the essentials for travelling with a baby and/or a toddler.Ā

 Disclosure: This article contains affiliate links.
-This means that if you click a link and purchase something I’ve recommended I may earn a small commission.
-This does not affect the price you pay but helps me to run this site.
+This means that if you click a link and purchase something Iāve recommended, Iāll earn a small commission.
+This does not affect the price you pay, but it helps me to run this site.
+As an Amazon Associate, I earn from qualifying purchases.
 You can read my full affiliate disclosure here.

-Firstly, when you book your flight make sure you get a seat with a bassinet.
+Firstly, when you book your flight, make sure you get a seat with a bassinet.
 These are usually suitable for babies up to 11kg.
-With most airlines, you can arrange the bassinet at the time of booking but for others, you have to call afterwards.
-Once you’ve secured your bassinet – great – your baby has somewhere to sleep that isn’t your lap.
+With most airlines, you can arrange the bassinet at the time of booking, but for others, you have to call afterwards.
+Children over two are required to have their own seat.
+Once youāve secured your bassinet – great – your baby has somewhere to sleep that isnāt on your lap.
 However, the open bassinets provide no cover from the light of the aeroplane or your neighbour’s reading light.

-The CoziGo can also be used on prams which we found handy in Italy.
-We used it on our pram at a friend’s wedding so that Elio could sleep while the party was happening, and out and about during the day to block out the sun.
-It’s 100% breathable and air permeable and UVP 50+, which is ideal for sunny and hot destinations (and excellent for living in Australia).
+The CoziGo can also be used on prams, which we found handy in Italy and at home in Australia.
+We used it on our pram at a friend’s wedding so that the baby could sleep while the party was happening, and out and about during the day to block out the sun.
+Itās 100% breathable and air permeable and UVP 50+, which is ideal for sunny and hot destinations (and excellent for living in Australia).

 - Formula (if you use it) or stay hydrated if breastfeeding

-- Lots of sterile water as airlines generally can’t provide this (you can take it through security)
+- Lots of sterile water as airlines generally canāt provide this (you can take it through security)

-- One or two toys that they haven’t seen/played with before
+- One or two toys that they havenāt seen/played with before

 - A sleep sack that has the option to convert to legs for the pram/car seat

-- Change of clothes for everyone (you don’t want to spend half the flight in sick or poo-covered clothes!)
+- A change of clothes for everyone (you donāt want to spend half the flight in sick or poo-covered clothes!)

 - A comforter or familiar toy to help the baby settle in the bassinet